top of page

 dark and light aspects

-In the 4th century AD, an influx of Christianity changes December 13th from the visit of the Lutzelfrau to the feast day of St. Lucy or Lucia, a Sicilian martyr whose name is derived from Latin lux for Light.
+In the 4th century AD, the Romans invent Christmas, and an influx of Christianity changes the Dec 13 celebration from the visit of the Lutzelfrau to the feast day of St. Lucy or Lucia, a Sicilian martyr whose name is derived from Latin lux for Light.

 Lucy is martyred in Syracuse, when a spurned suitor outs her as Christian.
 Lucy's eyes are torn out, either by torture or self-mutilation.
 In depictions she often carries them on a plate.